wp-plugins/bigoven-recipes-menus-and-more/readme.txt

 2. Rich snippets help your recipes stand out.
 This plugin renders your recipes in rich-snippet-compatible format, but it's ultimately up to Google whether or not to display recipes from your site in Rich Snippets format.
 Google reports that they use a variety of "quality signals" to determine whether or not to render the rich snippet version of the recipe in search results.
 3. The Recipes option on the left hand bar lets you see all your recipes added, including search for them in an easy interface.
 4. When adding a recipe (partial screen shown), you can enter title, ingredients, preparation, yield, preparation time, nutrition information and more.
 5. The settings view lets you choose whether or not to list recipe instructions in numbered form, whether or not to enable the "Save Recipe" button and more.
-6. Your recipe is displayed neatly for your readers, in SEO-friendly form, with easy print and save buttons.

 == Changelog ==
 = 1.5.0 =